Diffusion-driven pattern formation in an opinion dynamical network model

 \section{Local Dynamics}

-In discrete-space reaction-diffusion systems like the one described in Eqs. \ref{eq:network_dynamics}, diffusion usually leads to homogenization, i.e., the opinion composition on all nodes is identical.
-This state will be referred to as the homogeneous state in the following.
-The homogeneous state can be characterized by analyzing one node in isolation \cite{Brechtel2018}.
-Therefore, we are interested in the steady states of Eqs. \ref{eq:local_dynamics} and their stability.
-The dynamics obey the conservation law $X+Y = M$ and can be represented in terms of one variable only.
-We can further normalize with $M$ such that $x+y=1$, where $x=X/M$ and $y=Y/M$.
+In discrete-space reaction-diffusion systems such as the one described in Eq. \ref{eq:network_dynamics}, diffusion usually leads to homogenization, i.e., the long-term opinion composition on all nodes is identical.
+In the following we refer to such states where the opinion variables become identical across all nodes as \emph{homogeneous states}.
+The stability of a homogeneous state can be characterized by analyzing one node in isolation \cite{Brechtel2018}.
+Therefore, we are interested in the steady states of Eq. \ref{eq:local_dynamics} and their stability.
+The dynamics obey the conservation law $X+Y = M$ and can thus be represented in terms of one variable.
+We can further normalize by $M$ such that $x+y=1$, where $x=X/M$ and $y=Y/M$.
 By substituting $y=1-x$ we arrive at

 with $\widetilde{\gamma}=\gamma M^2$.